Gamification

-Gamification is part of persuasive system design, and it commonly employs game design elements to improve user engagement, organizational productivity, flow, learning, crowdsourcing, knowledge retention, employee recruitment and evaluation, ease of use, usefulness of systems, physical exercise, traffic violations, voter apathy, public attitudes about alternative energy, and more.
-A collection of research on gamification shows that a majority of studies on gamification find it has positive effects on individuals.
-However, individual and contextual differences exist.
+Gamification is the process of integrating game design elements and principles into non-game contexts.
+The goal is to increase user engagement and motivation through the use of game elements such as points, badges, leaderboards, and more.
+It is a component of system design.
+Gamifcation has been used to improve organizational productivity, flow, learning, crowdsourcing, knowledge retention, employee recruitment and evaluation, usability, usefulness of systems, physical exercise, tailored interactions and icebreaker activities in dating apps, traffic violations, voter apathy, public attitudes about alternative energy, and more.

 Techniques

-Gamification techniques are intended to leverage people's natural desires for socializing, learning, mastery, competition, achievement, status, self-expression, altruism, or closure, or simply their response to the framing of a situation as game or play.
-Early gamification strategies use rewards for players who accomplish desired tasks or competition to engage players.
-Types of rewards include points, achievement badges or levels, the filling of a progress bar, or providing the user with virtual currency.
-Making the rewards for accomplishing tasks visible to other players or providing leader boards are ways of encouraging players to compete.
+Gamification techniques work by leveraging people's desires for socializing, learning, mastery, competition, achievement, status, self-expression, altruism, and closure, or simply their response to framing a situation as a game.
+Players are engaged using competition and rewards for completing tasks.
+Rewards can include points, badges, levels, filling a progress bar, and virtual currency.
+Making the rewards for accomplishing tasks visible to other players (e.g., leaderboards) encourages players to compete.
+Meaningful choice, onboarding tutorials, increasing challenge, and adding narrative are other ways to make tasks feel more like games.